The Children Prop Pattern in React

 To use the children prop pattern, we rewrite the above code to move the

-elements above in the tree and add a children
+UserItem elements above in the tree and add a children prop to the

 it with the content between the opening and closing tags of the component.